FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on HDFS

+The HDFS data set~\cite{xu2009detecting} is a well-known data set for evaluating software log anomaly detection algorithms and has, for instance, been used to evaluate the DeepLog anomaly detection framework that is based on neural networks~\cite{du2017deeplog}.
 We obtained the data from the DeepLog GitHub repository.
-The training data consists of 4855 training traces (all normal), 16838 abnormal testing traces, and 553366 normal testing traces.
+The training data consists of 4855 (normal) training traces, 16838 abnormal testing traces, and 553366 normal testing traces.
 We thus see only a small fraction of the normal data at training time.
 Despite this restriction, DeepLog shows quite good performance on detecting anomalies~\cite{du2017deeplog}: 833 false positives (normal labeled as abnormal) and 619 false negatives (abnormal labeled as normal).

-We now present the results of FlexFringe on this data, first in terms of insight then in terms of performance.
+The easiest way to use FlexFringe for anomaly detection is to learn a PDFA for the system behavior under normal circumstances from the training traces.
+The learned PDFA model $\mathcal{A}$ is then applied to the testing traces $S$ to compute their probabilities $\{\mathcal{A}(s) : s \in S\}$.
+The final step is to set a decision threshold $t$, the set $\{s : \mathcal{A}(s) \leq t\}$ are then the detected anomalies.
+In this paper, we set $t$ to $0$, so only traces that at some point try to trigger a transition that does not exist or end in a state without a final probability are labeled as anomalies (``-inf'' as prediction, see Section~\ref{sec:run}).